ayunker/ayunker.github.io/_posts/2025-05-07-stationery-of-ludwig.md

 ## Conclusion

 So what can we tell about the stationery that Ludwig uses?
-I'd say he's exacting in the stationery he chooses, and favors practicality over luxury.
+I'd say he's exacting in the stationery he chooses, and favours practicality over luxury.
 Pens and pencils and notebooks he can easily stock up on so when one meets its end he can easily replace it with the same.